JonathanHidalgoN/RealTimeTransactionMonitoring/README.md

 ## Key Features

+* **Interactive Web UI:** A dashboard built with **Blazor WebAssembly** and hosted on **Azure Static Web Apps** provides a live view of transactions, KPIs, and charts.
 * **Real-Time Event Ingestion:** Uses Azure Event Hubs to handle high-throughput data streams.
 * **Asynchronous Processing:** A .NET Worker Service consumes events and processes them independently.
 * **Stateful Anomaly Detection:** An extensible system for flagging suspicious transactions.
-Uses **Azure Cache for Redis** to maintain real-time account statistics for more intelligent rule-based detection (e.g., transaction amount deviates significantly from the account's average).
+Uses **Azure Cache for Redis** to maintain real-time account statistics for more intelligent rule-based detection.
 * **Serverless Notifications:** Uses **Azure Logic Apps** to send email alerts when an anomaly is detected.
 * **Scalable NoSQL Persistence:** Uses Azure Cosmos DB (SQL API, Free Tier) for efficient storage.
 * **Cloud-Native Deployment:** The entire application stack is containerized with Docker and orchestrated by **Azure Kubernetes Service (AKS)** with health probes and resource limits.
 * **Automated Scaling:** The API autoscales using the Horizontal Pod Autoscaler (HPA), and the cluster itself scales with the Cluster Autoscaler.
 * **Infrastructure as Code (IaC):** All Azure resources are defined and managed declaratively using **Terraform**.
-* **End-to-End CI/CD:** A **GitHub Actions** workflow automates the entire process from commit to cloud deployment.
+* **End-to-End CI/CD:** A **GitHub Actions** workflow automates the entire process from commit to cloud deployment for both the backend and front-end.
 * **Secure Configuration & Identity:**
     * Secrets are stored securely in **Azure Key Vault**.
     * The API is secured using **API Key authentication**.